woaibin/dnspy-llm/llm-chat-feature-logic.md

     symbol's `Name` or `FullName`.
   - Single-token paths (e.g., just `"Player"`) are ignored when there are any multi-token paths available, to avoid overly fuzzy matches.
+  - `includedModules` is an array of substrings; if non-empty, only modules whose names contain at least one of these substrings are considered.
   - `excludedModules` is an array of substrings; any module whose name contains one of these substrings is skipped entirely.
   - `excludedTypes` is an array of substrings; any type whose `FullName`